 Ages 6 – 16

-Over the past two decades, Mark Kistler has taught millions of children how to draw in 3-D at over 7000 school assembly workshops and summer camps around the world, including Australia, Germany, England, Scotland, Mexico and the United States.
+Over the past four decades, Mark Kistler has taught millions of children how to draw in 3-D at over 4000 school assembly workshops and summer camps around the world, including Australia, Germany, England, Scotland, Mexico and the United States.

 Mark has written and illustrated many popular children’s drawing books with Simon & Schuster Publishers, Learn to Draw with Commander Mark, Mark Kistler’s Draw Squad, The Imagination Station, and Drawing in 3-D with Mark Kistler.
 With Scholastic Publishers, his four book children’s series is titled Dare to Draw in 3-D!
 This past February, he released his first book oriented more for adults, “You Can Draw in 30 Days. ”